shvmjndl2/automation-hacks-using-python/README.md

 # automation-hacks-using-python
-the automation hacks contain several automated hacks
+ automation hacks contain several automated hacks

-1. This automation hack is used to froward the latest email to the respective person of your gmail account
+1. Forwardtest.py this script is for forwarding the mails of your gmail account